-Newport University (NU) originally founded in 1976 in California, USA as an alternative to the traditional institutions of higher education for those persons who have been unable to experience college-level learning for various reasons and was approved by the Bureau of Private Post-secondary and Vocational Education (BPPVE) with the State of California.
+Newport University (NU) was originally founded in 1976 in California, USA as an alternative to the traditional institutions of higher education for those persons who have been unable to experience college-level learning for various reasons and was approved by the Bureau of Private Post-secondary and Vocational Education (BPPVE) with the State of California.
 Its Latvia chapter established in 2007 based on its corporate charter by the competent authority of the Republic of Latvia.

-In 2011, because of changed ownership Newport University California renamed as Janus University California, since then Newport University (Latvia Chapter) has no relationship with Janus University California.
+In 2011, because of changed ownership Newport University California was renamed Janus University California, since then Newport University (Latvia Chapter) has had no relationship with Janus University California.
 Newport University (Latvia Chapter) was a completely separate institution and no how connected with the Janus University California.
-Newport University (Latvia Chapter) didn't have any on-campus activities in Latvia and has an administrative office in Bangladesh, as an international educational organization to offer the distance education programs around the world.
+Newport University (Latvia Chapter) has its online activities in Latvia and has a representative office in Bangladesh.
+The university offers distance education programs around the world.

-In 2015, Newport University (NU) achieved an accreditation as a Distance Educational University from the International Distance Education Accreditation League Inc. (IDEAL), Philippine recognized by the National Network of Quality Assurance Agencies (NNQAA), which is one of two national quality assurance networks fully recognized by the Commission on Higher Education (CHED), Philippines.
+In 2015, Newport University (NU) achieved an accreditation as a Distance Educational University from the International Distance Education Accreditation League Inc. (IDEAL), Philippine recognized by the National Network of Quality Assurance Agencies (NNQAA), which is one of two national quality assurance networks fully recognized by the Commission on Higher Education (CHED), the Philippines.

-In 2019, Newport University (Latvia Chapter) had decided to close its corporate operations in Latvia, and stared the re-establishment processing for USA.
-In future, the Latvia office will act as Representative office of its USA operation.
+In 2019, Newport University (Latvia Chapter) had decided to close its corporate operations in Latvia, and started the re-establishment processing for the USA.
+In the future, the Latvia office will act as Representative office of its USA operation.

-In 2020, Newport University (NU) registered as a Non-profit and then approved as a Charitable Educational Organization in the State of Utah, the University continued the IDEAL institutional accreditation and started the preparation process for the USA distance education accreditation, which is on its ongoing process.
+In 2020, Newport University (NU) registered as a nonprofit and licensed as a Charitable Educational Organization in the State of Utah, the University continued the IDEAL institutional accreditation and started the preparation process for the USA distance education accreditation is an ongoing process.
 But, the international (out of state) distance education activities are continuing as usual in different countries around the world.